Ritual Performance and Performance Technique

 And what does ‘energy’ mean in this context?
 It simply means doing more.
 If you are in the habit of spending an hour studying lines, spend two hours; if you can hear your own words, assume other people in the room might not have it so well and speak louder so they can also hear; and so on…

 Once you find it easy to follow or remember the words, begin to read or speak the text aloud in what feels to you to be your natural voice.
 Make this as easy and unaffected as possible.
 You should persist in reciting this speech, repeating it more than a few times, at least until you feel you have a good idea of what ‘natural’ and ‘unaffected’ means.
 The two elements to pay special attention to in this regard are volume and tonal range.
-Both of these should be experienced as comfortable and requiring no special effort to achieve or maintain.
+Both of these should be experienced as comfortable and requiring no special effort on your part.
 To accomplish this will require you to monitor your experience while you are speaking.
 I recommend you do this first before reading the next set of instructions.
 When you feel you have succeeded in the above you may proceed.

 A voice, anyone’s voice, has a natural range—an upper and lower pitch that a person can sound without needing to push or strain.
 The same goes for volume.
 There is a range from silence to the loudest sound one can easily make, again without straining or hurting the voice.
 Somewhere within each of these two ranges is a middle place, well positioned between the highest and lowest pitches, and between silence and the loudest volume.
 This sweet spot is a very advantageous place to work from for most speaking situations because it provides the most direct access to the whole rest of one’s range, thereby increasing ones expressive potential.
 It also, for reasons I am about to explain, possesses a quality of energy that goes a long way to making spoken text easier to hear and appreciate.

 Referencing your earlier work with your chosen text, I want to make a few observations.
 During your practice, if you are like almost everyone else on the planet, you will have spoken the text in more or less the same tone throughout—not exactly a monotone, but close enough if we take your highs and lows and flatten them out a little.
-Fact is, you probably did not deviate very far from this average pitch.
+The fact is, you probably did not deviate very far from this average pitch.
 This was the working center of your vocal range.
 The same is also true of the volume you settled on.
 Unfortunately, this center was probably not the ideal center I was just describing, the one where you have the most expressive options.
 Most likely you settled on a center for both pitch and volume that is actually about two steps below your ideal center.
 And the reason you did this was because it was easier.
 You were, in effect, practicing bad vocal posture, a kind of slouch.